Cancer treatment: dealing with hot flashes and night sweats

 - Hormone treatment

-- Surgery to remove your ovaries
+- Surgery, for example, to remove your ovaries

 In men, surgery to remove one or both testicles or treatment with certain hormones can cause these symptoms.